bcantoni/vagrant-cassandra/4.DSE/README.md

 Notes:

 * Depending on how much memory your host system has, you may need to lower the default memory size for each VM.
 Currently it's set to 3GB for each VM.
-* This Vagrantfile will install the latest production version of DSE
+* This Vagrantfile will install the latest production version of DSE; you could also provide a specific version if you want (adjust the `dse-full` package version in the `apt-get install` command).

 ## Instructions

 ### Setup

-To use DSE you will need to register at [DataStax](https://www.datastax.com/download).
-This process will give you a username and password which enable free use of DSE in development environments.

-Assuming you already have Vagrant installed, you can bring up the DSE nodes with the following:
+Bring up the DSE nodes with the following:

 ```
-$ export VAGRANT_DSE_USERNAME=your-username
-$ export VAGRANT_DSE_PASSWORD=your-password
 $ # optional: adjust DSE_NODES value in Vagrantfile (default 3)
 $ vagrant up
 ```